Tame Parata

 Parata was born on Ruapuke Island in Foveaux Strait.
-His father was a Captain Trapp, a whaler from Massachusetts, and his mother was Koroteke of the Ngāi Tahu, Ngāti Mamoe and Waitaha tribes.
+His father was a Captain Trapp, a whaler from Massachusetts, and his mother was Koroteke of the Ngāi Tahu, Kāti Māmoe and Waitaha iwi (tribes).
 It is said that Tame reversed his father's name to Pratt, and transliterated it to Parata in Māori.

 He won the Southern Maori electorate in the 1885 by-election after the resignation of Hōri Kerei Taiaroa, and held it to 1911, when he retired; he was succeeded in the electorate by his youngest son, Taare Parata.
-Subsequently on 13 June 1912 Parata Sr was appointed to the New Zealand Legislative Council, where he sat until he died on 6 March 1917.
+Subsequently, on 13 June 1912 Parata Sr was appointed to the New Zealand Legislative Council, where he sat until he died on 6 March 1917.
 Hekia Parata, a former member of Parliament, is his great-great-granddaughter.
+New Zealand academic and playwright John Broughton is his great-grandson.